AntonKettner/PyMMF/README.md

 ## 🎥 Visualization via Unity

+Basic Instructions are found at https://github.com/AntonKettner/UnityVectorfieldVisualizer.
+To visualize data created with this repo:

 -Follow the steps 1 to 3, set save_db flag to True in simulation.py and run a simulation.

 -Run the spin_movement_visualization_via_Unity.py script in the analysis dir adjusting the fetch_dir to the sample_dir of your simulation. --> a new dir "databases" will be created in the sample_dir containing spin configurations stored in SQLite database files

--copy these to a custom dir in the Unity project Assets/StreamingAssets/Databases and change the relativePath vars in Assets/Skyr_data_loader.cs and Spin_Visualizer.cs to the path of your custom dir.
+-copy these to a custom dir in:  `your_unity_project_dirAssets/StreamingAssets/Databases` and change the relativePath vars in Assets/Skyr_data_loader.cs and Spin_Visualizer.cs to the path of your custom dir.

 --> Enjoy the show!